Logo developed by Tony Sahara for the ROSES TO MISSIONS action

 • ecumenical/interfaith resources on nuclear disarmament; and more.

-DIVEST: your personal finances.
-The research project Don’t Bank on the Bomb, part of PAX Netherlands, provides excellent analysis of financial institutions that include nuclear weapons as part of their controversial weapons policies.
+Divest your personal finances — The research project Don’t Bank on the Bomb, part of PAX Netherlands, provides excellent analysis of financial institutions that include nuclear weapons as part of their controversial weapons policies.
 Don’t Bank on the Bomb regularly publishes the latest information on private companies involved in the production of nuclear weapons and their financiers.
 Click here for a checklist of what constitutes a good policy.
 For a list of outstanding financial institution policies, see here.

 Make sure your bank does not invest in nuclear weapon producers!
 NYCAN applauds New York based Amalgamated Bank for their public refusal to invest its money in weapons manufacturers.
 Amalgamated is part of a movement among financial institutions, internationally, to support the TPNW.

-DONATE: Please consider donating to any of the following NGOs, dedicated to nuclear abolition:
+Please consider donating to any of the following NGOs, dedicated to nuclear abolition:

 Reaching Critical Will: RCW is the one-stop shop for basic facts on disarmament treaties including treaty language and analysis, plus an excellent inventory of country statements, and original research.
 Staff monitor UN meetings and provide excellent editorials on all UN disarmament fora.
 Sign up for their daily newsletter during ban treaty negotiations, and find archived research on their content rich site.
 RCW is a project of the Women’s International League for Peace and Freedom.